Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 1. Pick a tip with the _pipette\_used_ category.
 If that raises an OutTipError, steps 2 and 3 will be performed.
 If not, it will exit the function
 2. Check if the _pipette\_used_ has any tiprack associated:

-    __No tip racks associated__

-    1. A space, if it is available, is designated to the new tiprack with  the function `define_tiprack`

-    2. Check with mount the pipette is and assign the starting tip of that pipette

     __No tip rack associated__

 	1. A tip rack is defined
     2. Check if the pipettes have the same tip rack associated

        *Same tip rack*

        1. Establish the same starting tip for both pipettes

        *Different tip rack*

        1. Establish the starting tip for _pipette_used_

     __Tip rack associated__